avstack-lab/lib-avstack-core/README.md

 ### RSS w/ Python Bindings (optional)

 To use the safety library, build `ad-lib-rss` with python bindings.
 Try running `rebuild.sh` in `ad-lib-rss` submodule.
 Otherwise, follow the instructions [HERE](https://intel.github.io/ad-rss-lib/BUILDING/) and [HERE](https://intel.github.io/ad-rss-lib/ad_rss/ad_rss_python/index.html).
-Make sure to build with a python version that `poetry` is using for this project (check `pyproject.toml`.).
+Make sure to build with a python version that `poetry` is using for this project (check `pyproject.toml`.). *NOTE: You may need to install ROS2 for a successful build of RSS*.
 To verify your installation is compatible with `avstack`, once installed, try running
 ```
 poetry run pytest tests/modules/safety
 ```